 We will only accept application forms that have come from the A2B Coordinator directly.

 Please note it is important to enter A2B in the Further Details section of the UCAS application form.

-All A2B offers are provisional in the first instance and will be confirmed when students have firmly accepted our offer.
 A2B offers only apply when the student has made the University of Birmingham their firm choice.
 If an A2B application is not successful, the applicant could still be offered a place through the standard UCAS process at the University of Birmingham and/or at other higher education institutions.

-An online study support module to help with academic writing
+- An online study support module to help with academic writing

-An essay specific to the course applied for, set and marked by university tutors, completed after summer exams
+- An essay specific to the course applied for, set and marked by university tutors, completed after summer exams

 A2B students will also be invited to an enhanced induction day before starting university to offer information, advice and guidance to prepare them for their important first term.